akarimhammoud/akarimhammoud.github.io/index.md

 ======================================================================

-## Here is my list of Statistics and Probability projects:
+## Below are more project using hypothesis and probalities.

 ======================================================================